 The following general rules govern team writing on theatrical motion pictures:

 a.
 COLLABORATION AGREEMENT: This is required when a production executive writes in collaboration as a team with a non-production executive writer where the production executive intends to claim co-authorship of the team’s material.
-(SCM, pg.
-2.)
+(SCM, pp. 3-4.)
 A writing services agreement employing the production executive and the non-production executive to perform services as a team is a form of Collaboration Agreement.

 b.
 TEAM WAIVERS: This is required for writing teams of four or more people.
-(See, TSA, ¶4; SCM, pg.
-2 defining “team” as no more than two writers, or three writers when employed pursuant to Article 13.A.9.)
+(See TSA, ¶4; SCM, pg.
+3 defining “team” as no more than two writers, or three writers when employed pursuant to Article 13.A.9.)
 Waivers must be requested and approved in advance of services being performed.
-Call the Contracts Department at (323) 782-4501 to request a team waiver.
+Contact the Contracts Department by phone at (323) 782-4501 or via email at Contracts to request a team waiver.

 In the case of an arbitration, the following must be submitted to the Guild as soon as possible (upon receipt of a protest or concurrently with the NTWC in the case of an automatic arbitration):

 1. Three copies of all literary material submitted to, or acquired by, the Company by all of the participating writers and any source material.
 (TSA, ¶18.)
 Remember: literary material includes beat sheets, outlines, stories, treatments, scripts, formats, etc. Source material includes material that has been previously exploited and any material not written under the Guild’s jurisdiction.

 2. A transmittal letter which identifies each piece of literary material by author and date.
 A sample transmittal letter is attached.